-- A program administrator may not approve an assessment contract unless the program administrator determines the property owner has the ability to pay, using specific valuation models.
+- A program administrator may not approve an assessment contract for funding unless the program administrator determines the property owner has the ability to pay, as provided.

 - Program administrators must comply with the California Financial Information Privacy Act regarding the duty to safeguard nonpublic personal information.

 - Program administrators are required to be licensed by the Department of Business Oversight.